accesscode-2-1/installfest/IntelliJ and JDK.md

 1. Go to the [IntelliJ download page](https://www.jetbrains.com/idea/download/).
 2. Select the `Download Community` button on the right, to download the free version of the program.
 You will download a file named `ideaIC-14.0.3.dmg`.
 3. Once it's finished downloading it, click on it.
 When the window opens, drag the IntelliJ icon to the Applications folder.
-4. Drag the `IntelliJ IDEA 14 CE" drive icon from your desktop to the trash can.
+4. Drag the `IntelliJ IDEA 14 CE` drive icon from your desktop to the trash can.

 Test that you can open IntelliJ by opening Spotlight (press `⌘-Space`) and typing the first few  letters of IntelliJ.